justenstall/homebrew-test-tap/README.md

 ### Pull Request Labels

 Figure out how you would like to automate adding the label `pr-pull` to each PR that has finished running the [`tests.yml`/`test-bot`](./.github/workflows/tests.yml) workflow and is ready to have the formula update deployed.
 Could require approval, or could automate it for successful `test-bot` workflow completion.

+### Authenticating the GitHub Action

+Project must allow pushing to default branch, even if it is protected.

+GitHub Actions token for the repository must be granted read/write access rather than the default read only.